GrupoDiana/BRT-Documentation/docs/library/listener-models/rir-models/listener-acoustic-environment-model-brir.md

 - **Interpolation (on/off)**: When switched on, BRIRs are calculated at the exact position (relative source-listener position).
 For this purpose, barycentric interpolation is performed, starting from the three closest points.
 When it is switched off, the HRIR with the closest position are chosen.
 - **BRIR to be used**: The BRIR service module to be used for rendering.
 The system supports dynamic, hot-swapping of the service module being used.

-[^1]: To perform the convolution task correctly, avoiding comb filters, it is necessary that the delays of the impulse responses have been removed, for more information see (:warning:URL).
 ## Connections
 Modules to which it supports connections: